Skip to main content

 The list of authors should include all those who can legitimately claim authorship.
 This will be all those who have made a substantial contribution to the concept and design, conduct, analysis, or writing up of a study.
 Normally we would not expect to list more than 12 authors.

-Authors of research articles will be required to provide details of their individual contributions to the work on submission of the revised version of the article (following peer review).
+Authors of research articles will be required to provide details of their individual contributions to the work on submission of the revised version (following peer review) of the article using the CRediT taxonomy.
 The data will not be published.

 Contributions are expected to fall into at least two of the following categories: